OVERVIEW

 Introduction: Paris-Dakar motorcycle trip to Dakar (Senegal)

 The start of the motorcycle journey is in Paris.
-From there, we will ride with our own motorcycle or a rental enduro in 22 days towards Dakar in Senegal.
-We will ride to Gibraltar in just a few days and cross over to Africa.
+From there, we will travel with our own motorcycle or a rental enduro towards Dakar in Senegal in 22 days.
+We will ride to Gibraltar in just a few days and then cross over to Africa.
 Through the green north of Morocco, we will cross the Atlas Mountains and finally reach the desert.
-We will travel large stretches off-road towards Western Sahara.
-Along the wild Atlantic coast, we will cross the border into Mauritania.
-In Mauritania, it will become even more challenging for both man and machine.
-We will rarely see asphalt - if we do, it will only be to make kilometers.
-The route selected by OVERCROSS largely follows the original course of the trail.
-When selecting the waypoints, we paid close attention to the travel-enduro aspect to experience the adventure on the tracks of the legendary Paris Dakar Rally.
-The route is on- as well as off-road.
-The connecting stages lead partly over normal roads to the scenic and driving highlights of the route, which off-road takes us far from civilization through rugged gorges and sand passages along the Atlantic Ocean to Dakar.
+We will travel long stretches off-road towards Western Sahara.
+Along the wild Atlantic coast, we cross the border into Mauritania.
+In Mauritania, it will be even more challenging for both man and machine.
+We will rarely see asphalt - and when we do, it will be only to cover distances.
+The route chosen by OVERCROSS largely follows the original track.
+When selecting the waypoints, we paid close attention to the adventure enduro aspect to experience the adventure in the footsteps of the legendary Paris Dakar Rally.
+The route includes both on-road and off-road segments.
+The connecting stages partially take normal roads to the scenic and driving highlights of the route, which leads off-road far from civilization through rugged canyons and sandy passages along the Atlantic Ocean to Dakar.
 The destination of the journey is Dakar, the thriving metropolis and capital of Senegal.
-If you're still in the mood for more adventure, you can join us for the additional tour through Senegal and Gambia.
-Is your time limited?
+If you're still up for more adventure, you can join us for the connecting tour through Senegal and Gambia.
+Your time is limited?
 Or do you only want to ride the African part of the tour?
-Then you can also book the stage from Marrakech to Dakar individually with us.
+Then you can also book the stage from Marrakech to Dakar separately with us.

 Day 1: Meeting at Place Jacques Rueff in front of the Eiffel Tower - Paris